tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@RahulChugwani/index.md

 ### introduction

-I am studios and like to explore new technologies.
+I am the one who can't sleep until its work get done at time.
 Currently pursuing my B.Tech from Vishwakarma Institute of Technology, Pune and I have keen interest in product development and DS/Algorithms.
 I have worked under Edtech startup in second year where i developed projects of academic analytics for students better progress in learning.

 ## why are you taking this challenge?